 Nothing special for the weekend programmes.
 Here are a couple of examples from BBC One:

-- Clip 1: with Sian Williams (continuity announcer: Dan Austin).
+- Clips 1/2: with Sian Williams (continuity announcer: Dan Austin).

 The new look was gradually phased in across the regional centres.
 Here are a couple of examples from Newsroom South East (BBC South East), featuring Mike Embley and Gwenan Edwards.